1kishor0/Cyber-Security-project-on-local-network/Instruction.md

  Cyber-Security-project-on-local-network

  First You have to run kali linux on your virtual machine in windows/Linux.
-My operating system is windows.So, I first Download VMWARE WORKSTATION 16 PRO(Virtual Machine) frpm here https://www.vmware.com/go/getworkstation-win
+My operating system is windows.So, I first Download VMWARE WORKSTATION 16 PRO(Virtual Machine) from here: https://www.vmware.com/go/getworkstation-win

  Now, You have to download kali linux from here: